 Ronald Gleason and Herbert Sandoval Jr. will be arraigned in their separate cases on Jan.
 3 in district court, according to court records.

-Ellen Wayne, the court-appointed attorney for both Gleason and Sandoval, could not be reached for comment today.
+Ellen Wayne, the court-appointed attorney for both Gleason and Sandoval, could not be reached for comment today. on Thursday

 Sandoval, 54, is facing his 10th drunken driving charge, according to San Juan County Chief Deputy District Attorney Dustin O’Brien.
 Sandoval has nine previous drunken driving convictions, according to court records.
 Three other DWI cases against him have been dismissed, records state.